Free school meals

-All children in reception, year 1 and year 2 in state-funded schools in England are eligible for free school meals.
-This includes infant pupils in maintained infant and primary schools, free schools, academies, special schools and pupil referral units.
-Please speak to your school for more information.
+All children in reception, year 1 and year 2 in state schools in England are eligible for free school meals.
+This includes infant pupils in maintained schools, free schools, academies, special schools and pupil referral units.

 Year 3 or older

 You entitled to free school meals if you are in receipt of:

 - Income Based Job Seekers Allowance.